 Regarding the DUTCH test, yes.
-Often my clients have irregular cycles, but I have been able to speak to Regenerus about working out the best time for the client to run the test or in some cases.
+Often my clients have irregular cycles, but I have been able to speak to Regenerus about working out the best time for the client to run the test.

-What new advanced tests have you got your eye on and would like to start using in the future?
-Why?
+What new functional tests have you got your eye on and would like to start using in the future?

-I do a lot of work with microbiomes, gut & vaginal in particular.
-There is a new bladder microbiome test potentially coming to market and I have also got my eye on MicroGenDX which Regenerus now offer which will be really valuable for my clients who struggle with chronic UTIs and BV.
+I do a lot of work with microbiomes, gut and vaginal in particular.
+There is a new bladder microbiome test potentially coming to market and I have also got my eye on MicroGenDX which Regenerus now offer which will be really valuable for my clients who struggle with chronic urinary tract infections and bacterial vaginosis.

 Nicola Shubrook, Nutritional Therapist, Hynpotherapist and Eating Disorder Specialist